InsideOut Institute Logo

 Your GP will begin by asking a few questions to work out what is going on for you and will then make recommendations about the next steps.
 Your GP might refer you to a local mental health professional.

 If you feel that your doctor does not understand what you are experiencing, seek out a health professional who does.
-Putting the right treatment team together takes time.
+Putting the right treatment team together can take time.

 Having a good doctor who understands you and the seriousness of eating disorders is really important as they can help you access other health professionals that can help.